GeorgFleig/gretun/README.md

 **Important**: This is an untested prototype!

+## Future Plans
+* both: read configuration from file
+* both: test for successful tunnel creating
+* both: test for existing tunnels at startup
+* client: improve determination of local ip address, make sure the right one is chosen
+* server: dynamically create list of client/server ip addresses using a start address and a subnet size

 ## Server
 Manages a pool of GRE tunnel IP's, creates tunnel to clients
 ```